Paul Strang: International career

-He studied at the University of Cape Town, and toured Pakistan with the Zimbabwe side in 1993/4.
+Strang studied at the University of Cape Town, and toured Pakistan with the Zimbabwe side in 1993/4.
 He played his first Test in 1994, and became a professional cricketer in 1995.
 He was one of the leading wicket-takers in the 1996 Cricket World Cup in India, taking 12 wickets with a bowling average of 16, although the team was knocked out in the preliminary stage, beating Kenya (with Strang taking 5 wickets) but losing its other 4 matches.

-He scored his only Test century in the 1st innings of the 1st Test against Pakistan at Sheikhupura in 1996–7, batting at No. 8, including a stand of 87 with his brother for the 9th wicket.
+Strang scored his only Test century in the 1st innings of the 1st Test against Pakistan at Sheikhupura in 1996–7, batting at No. 8, including a stand of 87 with his brother for the 9th wicket.
 He also took 5 wickets in Pakistan's 1st innings in the same match.
 Strang's achievement was overshadowed by a double century, 257 not out, scored by Wasim Akram, and the match was drawn.

 He played in the 1999 Cricket World Cup in England, where Zimbabwe beat Kenya, India and South Africa to qualify for the "Super Six" stage.
-He obtained his best Test bowling figures of 8–109 in the 1st innings against New Zealand at Bulawayo in 2000–1, although Zimbabwe lost the match by 7 wickets.
-This remains the best bowling figures recorded by a Zimbabwean in an innings in Test cricket (the best match figures belong to Adam Huckle).
-He only played in three further Tests, with his international career curtailed by a chronic injury to the muscles of his right hand in 2000.
+His best Test bowling figures of 8–109 came against New Zealand in the 1st innings at Bulawayo in 2000–1, although Zimbabwe lost the match by 7 wickets.
+His remain the best bowling figures by a Zimbabwean in an innings in Test cricket (the best match figures belong to Adam Huckle).
+He only played in three further Tests, with his international career curtailed in 2000 by a chronic injury to the muscles of his right hand.